The School of Social Sciences encourages all graduate students to apply for extramural

-After receiving notification of your award, you will need to schedule a meeting with Shelly Bennett-Burns to fill out the necessary paperwork required to receive funds.
+After receiving notification of your award, you will need to schedule a meeting with Jin Chae to fill out the necessary paperwork required to receive funds.

 Your award is not official until you have received an award synopsis.
 DO NOT begin working on your funded project or begin spending funds until you have received your award synopsis and subsequent account number from Shelly.
 You will NOT be reimbursed for any funds spent prior to receiving your account number.